-- (Best Practice) Configure two device groups: One device group for the root AP, one device group for the non-root APs.
-Configure separate Profiles with the appropriate Root behavior setting for each device group. - Configure one device group: From the configuration Profile, configure the Root behavior as non-root.
-Non-root is the correct configuration for all APs in the device group except for the root AP.
-Then, override the Root behavior setting on the root AP, configuring a designated AP as the root.
+• (Best Practice) Configure two device groups: One device group for the root AP, one device group for the non-root APs.
+Configure separate Profiles with the appropriate Root behavior setting for each device group.
+For ease of configuration, you can copy configuration Profiles and make the necessary Root behavior changes.

+• Configure one device group: From the configuration Profile, configure the Root behavior as nonroot.
+Non-root is the correct configuration for all APs in the device group except for the one root AP.
+Then, override the Root behavior setting on that one root AP, configuring the designated AP as the root.